|

 sometimes the vote that looked so favorable at the meeting ends up with

 not quite enough votes to trigger a recommendation.
-Other times, a brilliant
+Other times, a

-active on the council.
+Laurels currently active on the council.

 Thus, the standards for recommendation are measured on many scales in

-addition to expertise in a craft, and each companion votes, after consulting
+addition to expertise in a craft, and each companion votes, after

-after consultation with the Order, acts in accordance with Their own conscience
+And the Crown, after consultation with the Order, acts in accordance

-and best judgment.
+with Their own conscience and best judgment.

 The Bigger Questions.
-How can you be a Good Example (for you have
+How can you be a Good Example (for

-answer these questions for you.
-You must find your own answers, and that
+Society?
+We cannot answer these questions for you.
+You must find your

-often involves discussions with people from all over the Society.
-The
+own answers, and that often involves discussions with people from all

-questions are worth asking, and worth finding your own answers.
+over the Society.
+The questions are worth asking, and worth finding

 In Closing

 Again, congratulations.
 We are proud to welcome you to our Order.
-Remember

-give you a good basis to plan your elevation and to know what you are
+documents mentioned, should give you a good basis to plan your

-getting into.
-However, if you have any questions (we're sure you will),
+any questions (we're sure you will), please feel free to seek the

-please feel free to seek the advice of other members of the Order, the
+advice of other members of the Order, the Laurel Secretary, and the

-Laurel Secretary, and the Crescent Principal Herald.
+Crescent Principal Herald.

-The booklet was originally prepared by Mistress Mela du Prion and
+The booklet was originally prepared by Mistress Mela du

 This has been updated again in October, 1999 by Baroness Éowyn